tess-atlas/tess_atlas_pipeline/README.md

 # Job Controller Lite

-First, copy the skeleton directory to where you want the job controller working directory to be, e.g.
+First, copy the `job-controller-slave` skeleton directory to where you want the job controller working directory to be, e.g.
 ```
-scp -r remote-skel-dir <destination>:<jc-working-directory>
+scp -r job-controller-slave <destination>:<jc-working-directory>
 ```

 For security, we want to do everything via restricted ssh keys.